Exhibition model

 Exhibition model "Solidwall"

-To demonstrate the permeability of radar waves in plastics, plates of different thicknesses and materials can be attached to the turntable using magnets.
-The rotational motion cyclically rotates them into the radar beam.
+To demonstrate the permeability of radar waves in plastics, plates of different thicknesses and materials can be attached to the turntable with magnets.
+The rotation cycles them through the radar beam.

-The mechanical coupling between the motor shaft and the plate is also carried out via magnets.
+The mechanical coupling between the motor shaft and the plate is also magnetic.
 This makes the turntable removable and limits its torque.

 Exhibition model "Tornado"

-Four dustproof and waterproof IP68 fans generate a swirling airflow that carries white granulate made of EPS beads into the radar beam.
+Four dustproof and waterproof IP68 fans create a swirling airflow that carries white granulate made of EPS beads into the radar beam.

-To prevent the polystyrene beads from sticking to the window due to static charge, the airflow is ionized.
-For this purpose, two ionizers are mounted beneath the fans.
+To prevent the polystyrene beads from sticking to the glass due to static charge, the airflow is ionized.
+For this purpose two ionizers are mounted beneath the fans.
 Depending on the polarity of the charge, they release positively or negatively charged ions to discharge the statically charged EPS beads.

 Exhibition model "Waterstorm"

 A high-pressure pump forces distilled water through a nozzle.
-The water jet breaks up at the lid of the acrylic glass hood and falls down as droplets.
+The water jet breaks apart on the lid of the acrylic glass hood and falls down as droplets.

-When the acrylic glass hood is submerged into the water basin, a built-in magnetic valve opens for venting.
+When the acrylic glass hood is immersed in the water basin, a built-in solenoid valve opens for venting.

-The pump output can be adjusted using a speed controller on the underside of the base.
+The pump power can be adjusted using a speed controller on the underside of the base.

 Exhibition model "Reflector"